I may receive a commission if you make a purchase through links in this post.

 Older women likewise are to be reverent in behavior, not slanderers or slaves to much wine.
 They are to teach what is good, and so train the young women to love their husbands and children, to be self-controlled, pure, working at home, kind, and submissive to their own husbands, that the word of God may not be reviled.

 6. A Godly woman teaches what is good

-In this passage, God instructs older women to teach “what is good” to the younger women.
+God instructs older women to teach “what is good” to the younger women.
 The truth is, no matter your age, you are always an “older woman” to someone – even if they are a teen.